jorop/landscaping-docs/docs/troubleshooting.md

 - The steep edges can be fixed within the native Unreal Engine Landscape Mode Sculpting Tools
 - Use the `Corners as Bounding Box` option in the [DTM Import Options](heights.md?id=options) dialog (Choose area on the map)

+## Shapefile has wrong offset after reloading Level

+- Set XYOffset in the LandscapingInfos Actor to 0/0/0.
+The LandscapingInfos Actor can be found in the Outliner.

-## Crash when not saving the level on promt
+## Crash when not saving the level on prompt

 This is an Unreal Engine bug which will hopefully be resolved in 5.1 - see also [https://issues.unrealengine.com/issue/UE-143891](https://issues.unrealengine.com/issue/UE-143891) - Right now the solution is to save the level when prompted.